-- We recognise that all matters relating to child protection are confidential and the best interest of a child should be always considered.
+We recognise that all matters relating to child protection are confidential and the best interest of a child should be always considered.
 However, The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.
 Our staff may share information without consent where this is good reason to do so, when the sharing of information will enhance the safeguarding of a child in a timely manner.
-It would be legitimate to share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk. - The Principal or DSL will disclose personal information about a pupil to other members of staff on a need-to-know basis only.
+It would be legitimate to share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk.

+The Principal or DSL will disclose personal information about a pupil to other members of staff on a need-to-know basis only.
 Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to deal with an individual student/family.
-A written record will be made of what information has been shared, with whom, and when. - 10.3 All staff must be aware that they have a professional responsibility to share information with other agencies in order to safeguard children. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's own safety or well-being, or that of another child. - 10.5 We will always undertake to share our intention to refer a child to Children's Social Care with their parents/carers consent unless to do so could put the child at greater risk of harm or impede a criminal investigation.
+A written record will be made of what information has been shared, with whom, and when.

+All staff must be aware that they have a professional responsibility to share information with other agencies to safeguard children.
+All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's own safety or well-being, or that of another child.

+We will always undertake to share our intention to refer a child to Children's Social Care with their parents/carers consent unless to do so could put the child at greater risk of harm or impede a criminal investigation.
 If in doubt, we will consult with the Children's Social Care, Duty & Advice Service.

-11. Support Staff
+11. Supporting Staff

-11.1.
-We recognise that staff working in the school who have become involved with a child who has

-- suffered harm or appears to be likely to suffer harm may find the situation stressful and upsetting. - 11.2.
+We recognise that staff working in the school who have become involved with a child who has suffered harm or appears to be likely to suffer harm may find the situation stressful and upsetting.
 We will support such staff by providing an opportunity to talk through their anxieties and concerns with the DSL and to seek further support where necessary.
-This could be provided by, for example, the Principal, Occupational Health and/or a teacher/trade union representative as appropriate. - 11.3.
+This could be provided by, for example, the Principal, Occupational Health, external services and/or a teacher/trade union representative as appropriate.

 We understand that staff should have access to advice on the boundaries of appropriate behaviour.
-Guidance for safer working practice for those working with children and young people in education settings, February 2022 (www.saferrecruitmentconsortium.org) provides advice on this and the circumstances which should be avoided, in order to limit complaints against staff of abuse of trust, and/or allegations of physical or sexual abuse.
-These matters form part of staff induction and are referred to in the staff handbook/code of conduct. - 11.4.
-We recognise that DSLs should have access to support (as in 11.2) and appropriate workshops, courses or meetings as organised or arranged through the Local Authority/ LSCB
+'Guidance for safer working practice for those working with children and young people in education settings' (February 2022) (www.saferrecruitmentconsortium.org) provides advice on this and the circumstances which should be avoided, in order to limit complaints against staff of abuse of trust, and/or allegations of physical or sexual abuse.

+We recognise that DSLs should have access to support and appropriate workshops, courses or meetings as organised or arranged through the Local Authority, TMET, LSCB and NSPCC.